Completion contracts are tailored insurance policies to make sure films get finished.

 The most recent acquisition, Signature, saw FFI to expand into the film distribution market.

 Founded in 2011, Signature has released over 600 titles and acts as an aggregator for Netflix, Amazon Prime and Sky and other streaming services.

-According to Liberum, FFI expects the US performance to normalise by the end of this financial year (March 2019) with completion contracts to be signed for 150-200 productions.
+Assuming the US film insurance performance normalises by the end of this financial year (March 2019), completion contracts should be signed for 150-200 productions.

 That would be in in line with historic levels.

 Liberum kept its 91p target price, which is still a hefty premium to the current market price of 29p and that gives a market value of £49mln.

 The bull case remains that FFI is a world leading business in an exciting industry, it says.

 It should also finish the year with cash of about US$10mln on the balance sheet.